sachinh19/slack-themes/README.md

 All contributions are welcome, please send a pull request and I will try to review and merge it as soon as possible.

+### Adding your custom theme

+1. Add it to the custom themes section similar to how default themes have been added.
+2. Make sure the add a screenshot as well following the guidelines the section below.
+3. Name your theme as per your wish, add a link to your Github profile beside the theme name in parentheses so every using it is aware of the creator.
+4. Refrain from using foul, offensive or indecent language in custom theme names.

-When adding screenshots for the themes make sure you follow these guidelines:
+### Adding screenshots for the themes - make sure to follow these guidelines:

 1. Make sure the screenshot size is small so that users with slow internet connection can open this README without much hassle.
 2. Most importantly the text in the screenshot should be decent and not be offensive in any way.
 Such screenshots will not pass PR approval.